zorp-corp/sword/docs/persistence.md

 To handle this signal and resolve the fault, our handler will:

-- record the page as being in the middle of a copy-on-write, so other threads faulting will not also attempt to copy the page.
+- move the page to the copy-on-write set, so other threads faulting will not also attempt to copy the page.
 - `mmap()` a new page to an unused region of the backing block storage, being sure to set `MAP_SHARED`
 - Copy the contents of the faulting page to this new page.  _NOTE_: this does not yet write anything to the file.
 - `mmap()` the new region to the address of the original page, being sure to set `MAP_SHARED`, `PROT_READ`, and `PROT_WRITE`